tushar1977/custom_os/README.md

 ## Work in Progress

 ### Adding More CLI Commands
-Extending the shell with useful commands.
+- Extending the shell with useful commands.
+- Working on EXT2 File system type

 ## Project Goals
 - **Learn and implement core OS concepts**
+- **Implement Character Rendering**
+- **Implement Graphic Drivers**
 - **Focusing on low-level programming, system calls, and hardware interaction.**
 - **Hands-on experience with OS internals**
 - **By building and debugging features like memory management, process scheduling, and filesystems.**